 Please contact the submissions office regarding the process of submissions and reviews for the Journal of

 Feminist Studies in Religion.
-For permissions to reprint JFSR content, please contact the Managing Office.
+For permissions to reprint JFSR content, please contact the current Submissions Editor.